 A rule that prevents utilities from disconnecting Kansas customers during extreme cold takes effect when November arrives.

-The Cold Weather Rule applies only to residential customers of electric and natural gas utility companies under the KCC’s jurisdiction.
-More information about the Cold Weather Rule may be found at http://kcc.ks.gov/pi/cwr_english.htm.
+The Cold Weather Rule applies only to residential customers of electric, natural gas, and water utility companies under the KCC’s jurisdiction, however many municipal utilities and cooperatives have similar winter weather policies.

 Information about the Cold Weather Rule is available on the Commission’s website.
 Kansans may also contact their local utility company or the KCC’s Office of Public Affairs and Consumer Protection at (800) 662-0027.

 Information on what to expect in terms of energy costs this winter is also available on the KCC’s website at https://kcc.ks.gov/kcc-consumer-alert-winter.